Useful information for PCN (Poison Centre Notification) submission

 • Removal of a component.

-Update of a technically existent submission:
+Update of an existing submission:

-• Additional toxicological data are available.
+• Additional toxicological information becomes available.

 Deadlines